Carnival in Cologne

 The European climate is marked by four distinct seasons: Spring, summer, autumn, and winter.
-This year, the winter is very harsh, so we head to Cologne, a region blessed by a fifth season: Carnival!
+This year, the winter is very harsh, so we head to Cologne, a region blessed by a fifth season: Cologne Carnival!

 The merrymaking of the Cologne Carnival officially begins on 11 November, but the real start is on Thursday before Lent.
 We get up early and, after breakfast, dress up as pirates.
 We have even bought some accessoires to augment the stock of costumes available in every Cologne household.

-Start at a bank
+Start the Cologne Carnival at a bank!

-Bibo and two unicorns are also heading this way, as are Little Red-Riding Hood, along with her grandmother and the wolf, a band of Christmas trees and hordes of Red Indians, witches, clowns and Napoleonic soldiers.
+Bibo and two unicorns are also travelling this way, as are Little Red-Riding Hood, along with her grandmother and the wolf, a band of Christmas trees and hordes of Red Indians, witches, clowns and Napoleonic soldiers.
 When we arrive at J’s place, the Karaoke singing has just started, with the cheap Karaoke set he bought a few weeks ago from a discounter.
 For carnival, he has painted his whole face blue.
-Too late, he realised that the paint wears off easily and he will miss out on this year’s motto of the Cologne Carnival, In Kölle jebüzt (Kissed in Cologne).
+Too late, he realised that the paint wears off easily and he will miss out on this year’s motto of the Cologne Carnival.
+This year, they proclaimed it as “In Kölle jebüzt” (Kissed in Cologne).

 The story of Jan and Griet